Uppercrust would not be the bakery it is without the community that supports it. Click on the links below to learn about our friends:

 Chef Cacciatore’s Cacciatore Catering is the premier catering service for the University of Florida.
 Catering is not easy, and Chef Cacciatore pulls it off with uncommon grace and kindness.
 It explains his employees who have stayed with him for decades – and his many, many happy clients.

 Also, his two sons are extraordinary tennis players.
-They will join the UF tennis team this fall, and started beating Ben pretty badly when they were sixteen (okay, maybe fifteen).
+They are on the UF Men’s Tennis Team and started beating Ben pretty badly when they were sixteen (okay, maybe fifteen).
 Go Gators!

-Finding good broadline food distribution is a fraught but essential business for all but the most rarified of, ahem, “food service establishments.”
+Finding good broadline food distribution is a fraught but essential business for nearly all, ahem, “food service establishments.”
 Cheney Brothers Inc., is a privately-held Florida family business.
 Their offices and warehouses are utilitarian, and their resources go toward the quality, availability and breadth of their products.
-Our rep, Mike, has also paid out of his pocked the few times we’ve had an order issue.
+Our rep, Mike, has also paid out of his pocket the few times we’ve had an order issue, and personally delivers items when we’re accidentally shorted.
+This rarely happens, and he schleps up to and back from Ocala to do so.

-King Arthur is the pre-eminent artisan flour mill and distributor in the US.
+King Arthur Flour is the pre-eminent flour mill and distributor in the country.
 Their flours are consistent and taste of wheat.

 Opici is a family-run wine distributor based along the Eastern seaboard.
 Their portfolio includes bottles from every major wine-producing region, and their selections bring great breadth to our list.

-Our food-obsessed friends should know (if you already don’t) that UF’s Agricultural Sciences school has a meat market from 9am to 5pm every Friday.
+UF’s Agricultural Sciences school has a meat market from 9am to 5pm every Friday.
 From field to store, each step of the process is cared for by future industry leaders.
-Uppercrust has the distinct pleasure of using their bacon for quiches, and often cures their fresh hams for roses and sandwiches.
+Uppercrust has the distinct pleasure of using their bacon for quiches, and ham when it’s available!

 Uppercrust uses Plugra butter for all our pastries, enriched doughs and croissants.
 Plugra is a European-style churned butter based in Kansas City, Kansas.
 It is dense and consistent.
 It’s awesome.